jindal013/jaxformer-website-v2/_pages/conclusion.md

 - Part 5: Distributed Training - Scaling across nodes with Cloud TPU clusters.
 - Part 6: Mixture of Experts - Implementing MoE layers (DeepSeek-style) with load balancing, stability tricks, and parallelism

-Together, these parts form a **zero-to-one guide** on how to scale transformers from a simple baseline to cutting-edge distributed training.
+Together, these parts form a zero-to-one guide on how to scale transformers from a simple baseline to cutting-edge distributed training.

 ### Future Directions

 In the future, this can be extended further by using more novel methods such as replacing GPipe with DualPipe and incorporating higher dimensions of parallelism such as expert, and/or sequence.
+We can also extend the tokenziation process by streaming Parquet files over a distributed network.

+***How to get in touch:** leave a comment on any page, reach us on socials, or start a discussion thread on the Github repo.

 ### Authors & Contact

 We are all currently 1st and 2nd year undergraduate students at the University of Waterloo studying Computer Science.
-Feel free to reach out with any questions!

 | Author           | Twitter / X                                                   | LinkedIn |
 |------------------|---------------------------------------------------------------|-------------------|